-Post submitted by Nicholas Braddock and Hannah Wolf, HRC Membership and Outrearch Interns
+Post submitted by Nicholas Braddock and Hannah Wolf, former HRC Membership and Outrearch Interns

 Native Illinoisan Joe Rudy is taking the fight for marriage equality to new heights.
 Rudy, 26, is preparing to climb Mt.
 Everest in 2014 with the goal of raising $200,000 to benefit equally the Human Rights Campaign Foundation and Equality Illinois Education Project.